Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Night Markets

-If you want to have a night like no other, Taipei's night markets are definitely the way to go.
-They're filled with many delightful (as well as some pretty quirky!) foods to try out.
-The most famous foods we recommend you try at least once: an oyster omelette and the infamous sticky tofu (it tastes as vile as its smells!)
-There are, of course, many tasty dishes to try here, all in a very informal local setting.
 The Shilin Night Market is the biggest and most famous of all the Night Markets in Taipei.
 It is frequented by both locals and tourists.
-Not only is this a good place to get food (with over 500 stalls to choose from!), it is also a hub for fashion and electronic goods.
+Not only is this a good place to get food (with over 500 stalls to choose from!), it's also a hub for fashion and electronic goods.

 Miramar

-A thriving shopping district in the Dazhi area of Taipei, Miramar contains tons of department stores, a cinema and, most famously, a massive Ferris wheel.
-It stands 100 metres (330 ft) off the ground, making it the second tallest Ferris wheel in Taiwan.
-At night it gets all lit up in fancy colours.
-As well as the romantic atmosphere, we also recommend this for the impressive views over Taipei.
-Apart from the Ferris wheel, there are plenty of shops to explore selling everything from obscure clothing brands to delicious food.
+A thriving shopping district in the Dazhi area of Taipei, Miramar contains tons of department stores, a cinema, and, most famously, a massive Ferris wheel.
+It stands 100 metres (330 ft) off the ground, making it the second-tallest Ferris wheel in Taiwan.
+At night, it gets all lit up in fancy colours.

 Taipei Zoo

 Taipei Zoo is famous for being the largest zoo across all of Asia – all 90 acres of it!
-As such it has become one of Taipei's top attractions so it gets super busy at peak times – so definitely one to save for a weekday to avoid the large crowds.
-One of the star attractions of Taipei Zoo is the Giant Panda House where you can see the family of Tuan Tuan and Yuan Yuan.
+As such, it has become one of Taipei's top attractions, so it gets super busy at peak times, so definitely one to save for a weekday to avoid the large crowds.
+One of the star attractions of Taipei Zoo is the Giant Panda House, where you can see the family of Tuan Tuan and Yuan Yuan.
 This is a panda couple who were gifted to Taiwan by China in 2008 as a gesture of friendship.
 They live in the zoo with their offspring, Yuan Zai, who in 2013 became the first ever panda to be born in Taiwan!

 Taipei Tianhou Temple

-Step aside Mazu, there's a new sea goddess in town as Seby tears through the streets of Ximen!
+Step aside, Mazu, there's a new sea goddess in town as Seby tears through the streets of Ximen!
 Constructed in 1746, the Taipei Tianhou Temple was funded by foreign merchants from China to honour the revered Mazu, the goddess of the sea.
-Over time Mazu's importance increased massively in Taiwan, now regarded as the patron saint of the country.
-As such there are well over 1,000 places of worship dedicated to her.
+Over time, Mazu's importance increased massively in Taiwan, now regarded as the patron saint of the country.
+As such, there are well over 1,000 places of worship dedicated to her.
 This is considered the most impressive.
 Getting to the Taipei Tianhou Temple can be a little tricky.
-There are no big signs announcing that it is a temple or place of worship so make sure you pay attention!
+There are no big signs announcing that it is a temple or place of worship, so make sure you pay attention!

 Chiang Kai-Shek Memorial

 The Chiang Kai-Shek Memorial was built in April 1980 in honour of one of Taiwan's most famous leaders – Mr Chiang Kai-shek.
-He was the former president and general of “The Republic of China” between 1928-1975…NB: Taiwan's official name is: “The Republic of China”, which is different from the country's much larger neighbour, whose official name is the “People's Republic of China”!
+He was the former president and general of “The Republic of China” between 1928 and 1975…NB: Taiwan's official name is: “The Republic of China”, which is different from the country's much larger neighbour, whose official name is the “People's Republic of China”!
 We recommend coming here to watch the very dramatic changing of the guards.
 It's super camp and OTT!
 The building is absolutely gorgeous, crafted from white stone in octagonal shape and topped with blue tiles on the roof.
 Not only is it pretty, but it's also meant to bring good fortune to everyone who visits.
-If you're joining this tour of Taipei it includes a stop at the memorial.
+If you're joining this tour of Taipei, it includes a stop at the memorial.

 Taroko Gorge

 Visiting the Taroko Gorge National Park is a wonderful way to get out of the city and into nature for a while during your visit to Taiwan.
 This is a substantial trip of around 3 hours each way, so probably better for an overnight stay rather than a day trip from Taipei.
-It's worth it though, the scenery is to die for!
+It's worth it – the scenery is to die for!
 Taroko Gorge is the deepest canyon in the country and is often regarded as one of the top attractions in Taiwan, receiving millions of visitors each year.
 The park itself is stunning, filled with emerald trees and a super photogenic aquamarine river that snakes all the way through the entire gorge.

 228 Peace Park

-The Peace Park is not only gorgeous but it has a notorious gay history.
+The Peace Park is not only gorgeous, but it has a notorious gay history.
 This park used to be one of the most popular cruising grounds of Taipei before the gay dating apps all but killed off the outdoor cruising scene.
 It is also the inspiration and setting for Pai Hsien-yung's classic novel, “Crystal Boys”.
-We liked coming to the Peace Park as a place to chill on a sunny day with a group of friends, a picnic and a few beers.
+We liked coming to the Peace Park as a place to chill on a sunny day with a group of friends, a picnic, and a few beers.
 The LGBTQ history of the Peace Parks continues to this day, with its grey gates temporarily painted the colours of the rainbow to honour its strong historical affinity to the LGBTQ community.
-Also, be sure to check out the Peace Park monument, which was built to not only commemorate the victims of the White Terror, but has also become a memorial site for Taiwan's LGBTQ community.
+Also, be sure to check out the Peace Park monument, which was built to not only commemorate the victims of the White Terror but also become a memorial site for Taiwan's LGBTQ community.

 The GinGin Store